reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 When we often change versions between different projects we might want to create an env file where we define the desired JDK version for the project.

-Running the `sdk env init` command, generates for us the `.sdkmanrc` file.
+Running the command `sdk env init`, we can generate a file named `.sdkmanrc`:

-The contents of this file look like:

 ```text
 # Enable auto-env through the sdkman_auto_env config